[Holodeck:

 NEELIX: Kes, my sweet, you have many wonderful attributes.
 Your sense

-of direction is not one of them, be...
+of direction is not one of them, because.
 Oh, er, Harry, B'Elanna.
-Maybe

-you can help us.
-I know you'll find this hard to believe, but we can't
+Maybe you can help us.
+I know you'll find this hard to believe, but we

 PARIS: I don't suppose anyone here knows the way to the Bridge?

-completely immobilised us.
-We have no means of communication with the
+immobilised us.
+We have no means of communication with the Bridge or

-Bridge or any other part of the ship.
-And no matter where any of us have
+any other part of the ship.
+And no matter where any of us have tried to

-tried to go, the Bridge, Engineering, Kes's quarters, we've all
+go, the Bridge, Engineering, Kes's quarters, we've all eventually ended

-KIM: The Bridge is on deck one.
-Engineering is on deck eleven. deck six is
+KIM: The bridge is on deck one.
+Engineering is on deck eleven. deck six

 CHAKOTAY: So?